 Outdoor Activities in British Columbia in September

 September is one of the best months to explore the great outdoors of British Columbia.
-The weather is beautiful, with warm and sunny days, making it perfect for various outdoor activities.
-Here are some of the top outdoor activities you can enjoy in British Columbia during September:
+The weather is beautiful, with warm and sunny days, making it perfect for various outdoor activities!

-- Whale Watching: September is the perfect month to go whale watching in British Columbia.
+September is the perfect month to go whale watching in British Columbia.
 This is because it’s the time when the Pacific Northwest’s resident orca population returns to Johnstone Strait.
-You will have an opportunity to see other marine mammals like minke whales, humpback whales, gray whales, and porpoises as well.
+You will have an opportunity to see other marine mammals like minke whales, humpback whales, grey whales, and porpoises as well.

 Clothing to Pack for British Columbia in September

-- Warm jacket: You’ll definitely want to bring a warm jacket, as temperatures can drop quickly in the evenings and at higher elevations.
-A down or synthetic jacket would be a good choice.
+• Warm waterproof jacket: You’ll definitely want to bring a warm jacket, as temperatures can drop quickly in the evenings and at higher elevations.
+If you’re visiting northern cities in BC, a water resistant or waterproof down or synthetic jacket is essential.

-- Waterproof outer layer: September can be rainy in British Columbia, so having a waterproof outer layer, like a rain jacket or shell, is essential.
+• Waterproof outer layer: September can be rainy in British Columbia but it can also be warm so having a light waterproof outer layer, like a rain jacket or shell, is essential.

-- Closed-toe shoes: You’ll want to have a sturdy pair of closed-toe shoes, like hiking boots or running shoes, for any outdoor activities.
+• Closed-toe shoes: If you’re planning to do any outdoor activities like hiking or cycling, you’ll want to have a sturdy pair of closed-toe shoes, like hiking boots or running shoes.

-Events and Festivals in British Columbia in September
+Events & Festivals in British Columbia in September

-September is an exciting month in British Columbia, with several events and festivals taking place throughout the province.
-Here are some of the top options to consider for your itinerary:
+September is an exciting month in British Columbia, with several events and festivals taking place throughout the province!
+Check local tourism websites for more events and up-to-date information!

 Vancouver International Film Festival

 The Vancouver International Film Festival (VIFF) is a must-attend event for film lovers.
 It runs for two weeks in September, showcasing the best in both Canadian and international cinema.
-With over 400 films from around the world to choose from, there’s something for everyone.
-You can attend screenings, panel discussions, and meet-and-greets with filmmakers.
+You can attend screenings, panel discussions, and even meet-and-greets with filmmakers!
+With over 400 incredible films from around the world to choose from, there’s something for everyone!

 Rifflandia Music Festival

 The Rifflandia Music Festival is an annual event that takes place in Victoria during the second weekend of September.
 It’s an indie music lover’s paradise and features over 150 artists from Canada and around the world.
-The festival takes place over four days and has multiple stages, including outdoor stages in Royal Athletic Park and nearby venues.
+The festival takes place over four days and has multiple indoor and outdoor stages, at nearby venues.

 Whistler Village Beer Festival